Computer Applications (BCompSc)

 - Receive in-depth instruction in mathematics, probability and statistics

 - Learn the principles of programming languages and object-oriented programming

 Concordia’s hands-on approach paves the way for a smooth transition to the workforce after graduation.
-You will leave with the knowledge, skill and passion to succeed in any number of computing careers this versatile degree offers you.
+You will leave with the knowledge, skill and passion to succeed in any number of computing careers this versatile degree prepares you for.